Why Rome Resources Offers a Compelling Critical Minerals Investment Opportunity

 Rome Resources' current financial position supports the company's stated operational objectives through the maiden resource estimation milestone.
 The July 2024 AIM admission raised £4 million before expenses, followed by a £4.2 million strategic investment in December 2024, providing total gross proceeds of £8.2 million.
 The company's use-of-funds allocation, as presented in shareholder materials, designated approximately 49% for project expenditure, 20% for the reverse takeover transaction, 16% for corporate and administrative expenses, and 16% for working capital.

-This capital structure funds the current 5,000-meter drilling program, metallurgical testing, resource estimation consultant fees, and ongoing operational costs through resource definition.
+This capital structure funded the recent 5,000-meter drilling program, metallurgical testing, resource estimation consultant fees, and ongoing operational costs through resource definition.
 The strategic investor's participation at £4.2 million, exceeding the initial AIM admission proceeds, signals institutional confidence in the project's technical merit and management's execution capability.
 The investment timing, coinciding with the commencement of the second phase drilling program, suggests the capital was deployed to accelerate resource delineation rather than simply maintain operations.

 Strategic Significance: Critical Minerals for Energy Transition